JianerCong/wch/README.md

 # Wanna Know More?
 Read the Doc! : https://gitee.com/cong-jianer/wch/releases/download/v1.0/wch-doc-20240531.pdf

-If you have any issues, please feel free to contact me at `congjianer@outlook.com` or raise an issue.
+If you have any issues, feel free to contact me at `congjianer@outlook.com` or open an issue.